 - Suits for firefighters

 - Laboratory gloves

 - Theater curtains (called iron curtains)

 The inclusion of asbestos in fire-resistant construction materials was not far behind its incorporation into textiles.
-Two men, Henry Ward and Ludwig Hatschek are credited with implementing the earliest mass production of fireproof asbestos construction materials.
+Two men, Henry Ward and Ludwig Hatschek, are credited with implementing the earliest mass production of fireproof asbestos construction materials.
 Henry Ward, a building contractor, made fireproof paint and fire-resistant tar paper for roofing in the 1860s.
 In 1900 Ludwig Hatschek, an engineer, made the Hatschek machine, which was the first machine that could cheaply and efficiently produce asbestos roof panels.

-Following roofing materials, fireproof spray was added during building construction.
-Starting in the 1950s, lightweight insulation materials such as spray-on fireproofing were utilized in high-rises.
+Following roofing materials, a fireproof spray was added during building construction.
+Starting in the 1950s, lightweight insulation materials such as spray-on fireproofing were utilized in tall buildings.
 These ultra-lightweight asbestos materials were applied to steel and other core building materials to prevent structures from buckling during a fire.
 The Chase Manhattan Bank in New York City, built in 1958, was one of the first high rises to have spray fireproofing.
 By 1970, around 40,000 tons of asbestos-containing insulation was used in high-rise construction.
 Common manufacturers of asbestos fireproofing spray included W. R. Grace, Isolatek International, United States Gypsum, J. W. Roberts Limited and U. S. Mineral.